darnstrom/LinearMPC.jl/docs/src/manual/explicit.md

 empc = LinearMPC.ExplicitMPC(mpc;build_tree=true)
 ```

-!!! warning "Building binary search tree"
-    The functionality of building a binary search tree is currently exponential, and might be unstable for larger problems.
-Proceed carefully.

 When a binary search tree has been formed , a control can be computed, similar as for a normal `MPC` struct, with the function `compute_control`.
 Given a state `x` and setpoint `r`, the corresponding control is computed with
 ```julia
 x = LinearMPC.compute_control(empc,x;r=r)